Aliases for BLNK Gene

 GeneCards Summary for BLNK Gene

-BLNK (B-Cell Linker) is a Protein Coding gene.
-Diseases associated with BLNK include agammaglobulinemia 4 and anthrax disease.
-Among its related pathways are Downstream Signaling Events Of B Cell Receptor (BCR) and Class I MHC mediated antigen processing and presentation.
-GO annotations related to this gene include SH3/SH2 adaptor activity and transmembrane receptor protein tyrosine kinase adaptor activity.
+BLNK (B Cell Linker) is a Protein Coding gene.
+Diseases associated with BLNK include Agammaglobulinemia 4, Autosomal Recessive and Agammaglobulinemia, Non-Bruton Type.
+Among its related pathways are Downstream signaling events of B Cell Receptor (BCR) and Osteoclast differentiation.
+Gene Ontology (GO) annotations related to this gene include SH3/SH2 adaptor activity and transmembrane receptor protein tyrosine kinase adaptor activity.
 An important paralog of this gene is LCP2.